xuankimtran/docs-1/pages/katalon-analytics/docs/getting-started.md

 ---
 ## Sign in

+> Notes:
+>
-> For new users, [sign up](https://www.katalon.com/sign-up/?redirect=https%3A%2F%2Ftestops.katalon.io) with a business email.
+>For new users, [sign up](https://www.katalon.com/sign-up/?redirect=https%3A%2F%2Ftestops.katalon.io) with a business email.
 >
 > For existing users, sign in with your registered Katalon account.